HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

   image="role-tab-panel.png",
-  alt="Element with the tabpanel role", caption='Element with the `tabpanel` role. ([Source: W3C](https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-1/tabs.html))', description='Screenshot showing an example tabpanel tab panel (`role="tabpanel"`) where the content of one one tab is highlighted.', width=346, height=335
+  alt="Element with the tabpanel role", caption='Element with the `tabpanel` role. ([Source: W3C](https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-1/tabs.html))', description='Screenshot showing an example tabpanel (`role="tabpanel"`) where the content of one tab is highlighted.', width=346, height=335
 ) }}